School Frequently Asked Questions

 When do students go to Church or celebrate Mass at Saint Ann School?

-All students celebrate Mass together each Wednesday from 8:00 am until about 9:00 am.
-In addition, the students also celebrate a prayer service together each Monday from 8:00 am until about 8:30 am.
+All students celebrate Mass together each Wednesday and Friday from 8:00 am until about 9:00 am.
 Parents and family members are always welcome!

 Are volunteer hours required?
 What volunteer opportunities are there at Saint Ann?